maleckicoa/Disaster-Response-Project/README.md

 5. [Licensing](#licensing)

 ## Installation <a name="installation"></a>
-The .py scripts should be run in linux terminal
+The scripts should be run in linux terminal.
+One .ipynb script is provided for experimentation, it shold be run in jupyter notebook

 ## Motivation <a name="Motivation"></a>
 This Project is a classification engine that can be used to processes social text messages in times of disaster.